 If you want to Shrink your Clothes

 If you want to shrink your clothes, you can't just put them in warm water or dryers.
 Make sure you read the labels on your garments to find out what fabrics they are made of before shrinking them.
 Synthetic fibers shrink more readily than natural fibers like cotton, wool, silk, etc. You need to look at the way the cloth was made and the material.
 Additionally, pre-shrunk fabrics return to their original shape after your regular washing cycle.
 The process of shrinking clothes can be tedious.
 It is better to find the right size clothes for your needs.
-With YVD Design, you can find the best design clothes in the perfect size.

 Effective Ways to Shrink Cotton Cloth